selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Task

 Forward logs to log server.
-If it's unavailable, do not loose messages, but preserve and and send later.
+If it's unavailable, do not lose messages, but preserve and and send later.
 Handle multi-line messages correctly.

 Additional goals:
 * server reconfiguration is not required for new log files, client reconfiguration is sufficient